Enyinnaya Abaribe

-Enyinnaya Harcourt Abaribe (born 1 March 1955) is a Nigerian politician who was elected to the Abia-South Senatorial District of Abia State in the Senate of Nigeria in April 2007.
+Enyinnaya Harcourt Abaribe (born 1 March 1955) is a Nigerian politician who has served as the senator representing Abia South senatorial district since 2007.
+He previously served as deputy governor of Abia State from 1999 until his resignation and subsequent impeachment in March 2003.
+He was the minority leader in the 9th senate.

-He holds the title Nwadiohanma Ngwa.
-Enyinnaya is an outspoken senator often contributing to debates on national issues.
-He is a member of the major opposition People's Democratic Party, PDP in the Nigerian senate.
-He is currently the Minority leader in the senate.

 In January 2020, Abaribe during a motion against worsening insecurity in Nigeria, asked President Muhammadu Buhari to resign reminding president Buhari that Nigerians voted him into power in 2015 and renewed his mandate in 2019 to tackle the security situation in the country.
 Abaribe said Buhari had made a promise while campaigning for the presidency in 2015 that Nigerians should stone him (Buhari) out of government should he fail to improve the security situation in the country.
 “Nigerians voted a government into power.
 We are going with stones to stone them now because they have failed", Abaribe's motion in the senate concluded.

 Education

 Abaribe earned his WASSCE from Government College Umuahia in 1974.
-He went on to the University of Benin, where he received a bachelor's degree in Economics in 1979 and a Master's degree in Economics in 1982.
+He went on to the University of Benin, where he received a bachelor's degree in economics in 1979 and a master's degree in economics in 1982.
 He lectured at Edo State University from 1982 until 1985.